Vote Forward Overview for Letter Recipients

 Vote Forward is a nonprofit organization dedicated to empowering grassroots volunteers, wherever they may be, to encourage voters to vote.

 Vote Forward volunteers encourage fellow citizens to participate in our democracy by writing and sending letters at their own expense.
-A diverse community of more than 150,000 volunteers from all over the country has written letters in 2020.
+A diverse community of more than 150,000 volunteers from all over the country wrote letters in 2020, and many of these volunteers are writing letters again in 2021.

 Vote Forward letter templates are nonpartisan, simply encouraging the recipient to vote and providing important election information.
 Each letter template includes a unique code that letter recipients can use to opt out of future mailings at https://votefwd.org/opt-out.